ainsleyrutterford/Hackintosh/README.md

 - Unplugged the Linux and Windows drives.
 - Booted into the USB, chose `OPENCORE (external)` and formatted the drive to APFS with a GUID partition scheme.
-- Installed Catalina.
-When the computer restarted, I think the `EFI` directory had been deleted from the USB?
-I dragged it back over from Linux, booted back in and the installation continued.
+- Installed Catalina. ~~When the computer restarted, I think the `EFI` directory had been deleted from the USB?
+I dragged it back over from Linux, booted back in and the installation continued.~~ (It turned out that my USB was failing and I was lucky it worked here at all.
+When installing macOS on another machine I kept getting errors that different kexts or drivers were missing each time I booted from the USB.
+Tried installing with another USB and it worked perfectly.)

 ### What worked straight away